 The Man Who Defused the “Population Bomb” / Gregg Easterbrook (Wall Street Journal)

-Norman Borlaug: The Genius Behind The Green Revolution / Henry I. Miller (Forbes)
+Norman Borlaug: The Genius Behind The Green Revolution / Henry I. Miller (Forbes).
+Link no longer works.

 Norman Borlaug: a billion lives saved / Salil Singh (AgBioWorld)